Gary Barlow: Ceremonial work

-At the beginning of May 2010, it was announced that the Queen had asked Barlow to organise her 86th birthday party and her Diamond Jubilee celebrations in 2012.
-A source said: "Her Majesty has been made well aware of his charity work and the events he has put together.
-She knows that Gary has got the power to pull in the big names across the music industry and to ensure it's a party to match the occasion".
-This was confirmed in February 2012 with Gary Barlow being named as the organiser and producer of a concert that took place outside Buckingham Palace and featuring globally recognised superstar artists.
-Barlow said "The Diamond Jubliee Concert will celebrate the 60 years of the Queen's reign with an amazing line-up of world-class artists coming together to play at one of the biggest and most exciting live music shows in recent years."
-This concert began to take shape with Barlow at the centre of the arrangements and the force behind the staging, artists and the eventual ideas that would be used in the concert.
-On 4 June 2012 the Diamond Jubilee concert was held outside Buckingham Palace with it acting as a backdrop to a stage built upon the Victoria Memorial featuring artists from all around the world.
+At the beginning of May 2010, it was reported that the Queen had asked Barlow to organise her 86th birthday party and her Diamond Jubilee celebrations in 2012.
+This was confirmed in February 2012 with Barlow being named as the organiser of the concert that took place outside Buckingham Palace and featuring a variety of famous artists.
+Barlow said: "The Diamond Jubilee Concert will celebrate the 60 years of the Queen's reign with an amazing line-up of world-class artists coming together to play at one of the biggest and most exciting live music shows in recent years."

+On 4 June 2012, the Diamond Jubilee concert was held outside Buckingham Palace with it acting as a backdrop to a stage built upon the Victoria Memorial featuring various worldwide artists.
 The concert included music stemming from the 1950s to the 2000s with each decade of her reign reflected in the music performed.
-Barlow himself appeared alongside Andrew Lloyd Webber and his own Commonwealth Band to perform the self written official jubilee single "Sing" while also dueting with Girls Aloud's Cheryl Cole on the night which won praise from critics who called "the performance as [two of] the best of Britain [who] proved their pop credentials with a dazzling duet."
+Barlow himself appeared alongside Andrew Lloyd Webber and his own Commonwealth Band to perform the self-written official jubilee single "Sing" while also dueting with Girls Aloud's Cheryl Cole on the night which won praise from critics who called "the performance as [two of] the best of Britain [who] proved their pop credentials with a dazzling duet."